top of page

 2. Use your keywords in your meta title and page description

-This is the description that shows up on search pages – the title of the web page and a short description of what it's about.
+This is the description that shows up on search pages the title of the web page and a short description of what it's about.
 Make sure you edit these for each of your website's pages, and make sure you include your keyword phrase in them.

 Once you've written the copy for your page, you can review it using a free keyword density checker to see if you've included your keywords enough.

-You'll want to structure the main pages for your website using keywords, but when you're writing blog posts you'll also want to structure each post around a specific keyword phrase.
-Blogs are a really great way to target long-tail keywords, particularly some super niche ones.
-Going back to that Bristol-based physiotherapist, some examples of blog posts that would target long-tail keyword phrases are 'physiotherapy exercises for women in perimenopause with hip issues', or 'what exercises are good for women over 40 to improve knee pain'.
+Going back to that Bristol-based physiotherapist, some examples of blog posts that would target long-tail keyword phrases are 'physiotherapy exercises for women in perimenopause with hip issues', or 'exercises that are good for women over 40 to improve knee pain'.

 Want some help with keywords?

 Hopefully this has been a helpful overview on keywords and how you can add them to your website.
 But if the thought of writing 'website keyword check' to your already full to-do list makes you blanch with horror, I'd love to help!
 Part of my copy clinic service is reviewing your keywords, as well as the rest of your SEO, tone of voice and user experience.
-A copy clinic session costs £200, which is then deducted from any full website copy or website copy editing you may book in after.
+A copy clinic session costs £250, which is then deducted from any full website copy or website copy editing you may book in after.

 bottom of page